Chaithanya1335/Heart_Disease_Classification/README.md

 "# You need to give entire path of DataIngestion.py file # "

 "# This will Train the model and save data Preprocessing and model objects later used for prediction."

+"## IF u want to test model predictions with custom Data Try the below comand "

+                python app.py